Relationship & Family Stress

 You’ll find a safe, inclusive space — especially for BIPOC, Asian immigrant, and queer or questioning folx.
-A space where you don’t have to explain everything — and can finally make sense of what you’re feeling.
+A space where you do not have to explain everything, and where you can begin to make sense of what you are feeling.

 Together, we’ll move at a pace that feels safe, exploring your strengths and supporting you in reconnecting with yourself and your relationships.